CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Experiments

 \subsection{Comparative Methods \& Evaluation Metrics}

 \textbf{GRU4Rec}~\cite{hidasi2015session}: It is a seminal work that applies the Gated Recurrent Unit (GRU) for sequential recommendation.
 For a fair comparison, we use the cross-entropy loss function for all neural network models. \textbf{LSTM4Rec}: It simply replaces GRU with LSTM since we observe that LSTM generally performs better than GRU for the item recommendation task. \textbf{SRMN}~\cite{chen2018sequential}: It is a recently proposed sequential recommendation model with external memory network architecture.
 For comparison purpose, we report results by using LSTM as the controller.
 In addition, we also compare with two CNN-based sequential recommendation methods:~\textbf{Caser}~\cite{Tang2018PTS} and \textbf{NextItNet}~\cite{yuan2019simple}.
 As for our proposed methods, we report results with the three chunk variants, i.e., TSC, PEC and EXC.
+Note that following the original paper of GRU4Rec and NextItNet, we conduct all our experiments without learning an explicit user embedding.\footnote{We empirically found that concating a user embedding vector (e.g., in Caser) for sequential recommendation models do not yield any better results.
+This is probably because the user embedding has already been well represented by the embedding of his interaction sequences, as well illustrated in \cite{kang2018self}. }

-Following~\cite{yuan2019simple,Tang2018PTS}, we use three popular top-$N$ metrics to evaluate the performance of these sequential recommendation models, namely, MRR@\textit{N} (Mean Reciprocal Rank)~\cite{hidasi2018recurrent}, HR@\textit{N} (Hit Ratio)~\cite{wang2018neural} and NDCG@\textit{N} (Normalized Discounted Cumulative Gain)~\cite{guo2016personalized}.
+Following~\cite{yuan2019simple,Tang2018PTS}, we use three popular top-$N$ metrics to evaluate the performance of these sequential recommendation models, namely, MRR@\textit{N} (Mean Reciprocal Rank)~\cite{hidasi2017recurrent}, HR@\textit{N} (Hit Ratio)~\cite{wang2018neural} and NDCG@\textit{N} (Normalized Discounted Cumulative Gain)~\cite{guo2016personalized}.